WouterSpekkink/WouterSpekkink.github.io_old/_posts/2021-02-27-writing-academic-papers-with-org-mode.md

 You'll see that you can do a number of things related to this citation, such as opening the pdf to re-read something if you need to.
 You can also access your notes on this paper from here (see more on that further below), you can add pre- or post-text, and a number of other things.

-For org-ref and helm-bibtex to work properly, you'll need to put some things in your emacs init file.
+For org-ref and helm-bibtex to work properly, you'll need to put some things in your emacs config.el file.
 See my configuration below (and notice the comments):

 {% highlight lisp %}